 Technical errors in Columbine Lake varve chronology are likely limited to the sediment embedding and thin-sectioning process rather than the coring stage.
-All cores were remarkably similar (Appendix A Fig. A1), and layers could easily be correlated macroscopically suggesting the coring process did not disturb the sediment.
-Although thin sections were overlapped to potential that the distorted sediment at the edges of these gaps would impede accurate lamination delineation.
+All cores were remarkably similar (Appendix Fig. A1) and layers could easily be correlated macroscopically, suggesting that the coring process did not disturb the sediment.
+Although thin sections were overlapped to minimize sediment loss, the microscopic analysis revealed cross-sectional splits, or gaps, in the middle of thin sections likely due to the embedding process.
+While infrequent, by using varve code 6 we accounted for the uncertainty associated with the potential that the distorted sediment at the edges of these gaps would impede accurate lamination delineation.
 Varve code 6 added an average of 1.2 and 1.7 cm to COL17-3 and COL17-2, respectively.
 Furthermore, the varve-only models quantify this uncertainty.